Easy, creamy & cheesy delicious cassava cake recipe

 - 1 big can evaporated milk

 - 1½ cups coconut cream

 - 3 whole eggs

 - Mix the grated cassava, sugar, evaporated milk, and coconut milk.

-- Adjust your mixture by adding water if you think your mixture is too dry but don't make it too watery.
+- Adjust your mixture by adding water if you think it's too dry.
+But don't make it too watery.

-- Grease the pan then pour in the cassava mixture and bake in a preheated oven on 350°f for 1 hour until translucent in color.
-Make sure the mixture and moisture is evenly spread across the pan so it will have the same moisture and consistency throughout the whole cake.
+- Grease the pan, pour in the cassava mixture, and bake in a preheated oven at 350° F for 1 hour until translucent in color.
+Make sure the mixture is evenly spread across the pan so it'll have the same moisture and consistency throughout the whole cake.

-- Remove it from the oven again and add the grated cheese on top and bake for another minute or so until the cheese is golden brown.
+- Remove it from the oven again, add the grated cheese on top, and bake for another minute or so until the cheese is golden brown.

 The base of the cake can get pretty creamy, but that’s what makes it delicious!

 The trick is all in getting the texture just right.
 I like to use Carnation evaporated milk for this, which is just a little smoother in my opinion: